-8. Risk Warnings applicable to both CFDs and Equities.
+9. Risk Warnings Applicable to Both CFDs and Equities

-8.1.
+9.1.
 Execution Only - You trade entirely at your own risk

-The services that Trading 212 DE is offering to you are "execution only", meaning only carrying out your trading instructions.
+Our service is "execution only", meaning we will only carry out your trading instructions.
 We shall not offer you any advice or recommendation regarding the suitability of any investments with us, and nothing we send or tell you should be interpreted as such.
 We do not provide investment, tax or trading advice.
-We will not advise you on any transaction, nor will we monitor your trading decisions to determine if they are appropriate for you or to help you avoid losses.
-You should obtain your own financial, legal, taxation and other professional advice as to whether CFDs or Equities are an appropriate investment for you.
+Our service is "execution-only", meaning we will not advise you on any transaction, nor will we monitor your trading decisions to determine if they are appropriate for you or to help you avoid losses.
+You should obtain your own financial, legal, taxation and other professional advice as to whether CFDs or Shares are an appropriate investment for you.
 We may provide you with factual information in relation to our products, their potential risks, or about the financial markets in general; in doing so we shall not have assessed your individual circumstances.

-8.2.
+9.2.
 Market Risk

 Trading with Shares and CFDs carries the risk of sudden market fluctuation.
+Prices can go up as well as down.
 CFD trading in particular relies on the price movement of underlying financial products.
-You are therefore exposed to similar, but magnified risks to holding the underlying assets.
+You are therefore exposed to similar but magnified risks to holding the underlying assets.

-8.3.
+9.3.
 Volatility Risk

 Markets for CFDs and Shares can be highly volatile.
 The prices of CFDs and their Underlying Products (shares or indices) may fluctuate rapidly and over wide ranges.
-The prices of CFDs will be influenced by, among other things, the market price of the underlying product of the CFD, the earnings and performance of the company or companies whose shares comprise the underlying product or a related index, the performance of the economy as a whole, the changing supply and demand relationships for the underlying product or related instruments and indices, governmental, commercial and trade programs and policies, interest rates, national and international political and economic events and the prevailing psychological characteristics of the relevant marketplace.
+The prices of CFDs will be influenced by, among other things, the market price of the underlying product of the CFD, the earnings and performance of the company or companies, whose shares comprise the underlying product or a related index, the performance of the economy as a whole, the changing supply and demand relationships for the underlying product or related instruments and indices, governmental, commercial and trade programs and policies, interest rates, national and international political and economic events and the prevailing psychological characteristics of the relevant marketplace.

-Furthermore, sharp, sudden and unexpected movements in the underlying product's price, may result in a substantial and magnified profit or loss to you.
+Furthermore, sharp, sudden and unexpected movements in the underlying product's price may result in a substantial and magnified profit or loss to you.
 Markets may not move in a smooth fashion, and price 'gaps' may occur with consecutive quotations far apart.
-There may not always be an opportunity for you to place an order or for our Trading Platform to execute an order at the price level which you have selected.
-One of the effects of this may be that stop loss orders are executed at unfavourable prices, either higher or lower than you may have anticipated, depending on the direction of your trade.
+There may not always be an opportunity for you to place an order or for our platform to execute an order at the price level which you have selected.
+One of the effects of this may be that stop-loss orders are executed at unfavourable prices, either higher or lower than you may have anticipated, depending on the direction of your trade.

-8.4.
+9.4.
 Currency Risk

-Where you are trading a product denominated in a currency different from that in which you hold your Account, fluctuations in the exchange rate affect your profit and loss.
+Where you are trading a product denominated in a currency different from that in which you hold your account, fluctuations in the exchange rate affect your profit and loss.

-When you deal in a CFD or Shares that are denominated in a currency other than the base currency or currency you have on deposit in your Account, all margins, profits, losses and financing credits and debits in relation to that CFD are calculated using the currency in which the CFD is denominated.
-Thus, your profits or losses will be further affected by fluctuations in the exchange rates between the Account currency and the currency in which the CFD is denominated.
-Trading 212 DE applies a margin "haircut" to reflect this risk, and so the Margin Requirement on the CFD will effectively increase.
+When you deal in a CFD or in Shares that are denominated in a currency other than the base currency or currency in which you have deposited in your account, all margins, profits, losses and financing credits and debits in relation to that CFD are calculated using the currency in which the CFD is denominated.
+Thus, your profits or losses will be further affected by fluctuations in the exchange rates between the account currency and the currency in which the CFD is denominated.
+We apply a margin "haircut" to reflect this risk, and so the Margin Requirement on the CFD will effectively increase.

-8.5.
+9.5.
 Interest Rate Fluctuation Risk